Gartner® report: 9 Principles for Improving Cloud Resilience

 What is a runbook and how do templates fit in?

-Manual runbooks offer step-by-step information to assist users — usually an organization's IT department — in using standard tools to complete described tasks.
+Manual runbooks offer step-by-step information to assist users — usually an organization's IT department — in using standard tools (such as Excel spreadsheets or Word documents) to complete described tasks.
 While manual runbooks are generally a first step in standardizing tasks and operations, they are prone to human error due to their lean toward manual processes.

 Automated runbooks are designed to execute predefined tasks or workflows that don’t require human oversight once triggered.
 These runbooks are typically utilized for a repetitive task that is well-defined and doesn't require manual decision making.
 Characteristically, automated runbooks are preconfigured with specific actions, conditions and triggers, among other components, to ensure the reliable and consistent delivery of a task.